st0pli/LafTools/docs/ms/README.md

 - Imej Docker dan Edisi Mudah Alih Tersedia
 - Pembantu tambahan seperti nota, manual, dll...

+# 🌱 Ada apa dengan nama?

+- `L` -> Linked
+- `A` -> Asynchronous
+- `F` -> Fantastic

+In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

+Rest assured, this project will evolve in remarkable and fantastic ways over time.
+This project needs more time, just like wine, gets better with time.

 # 🌠 Pratonton

 > LafTools masih dalam pembangunan, UI, kebergantungan atau prasyaratnya mungkin berubah mengikut keperluan.